paulahitz8/RPGUIMenus/docs/README.md

 ![collectionsdestiny](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/collections_destiny.png?raw=true)

 ## Shop Menu
-Whether it’s a store with real money or in-game money, this is used to make the player spend money.
+Whether it’s a store with real money or in-game money, this is used to make the player spend it.
 With real money we can buy things like skins, special objects in the game, exclusive content etc. With in-game money we can often buy power-ups, better gear etc. But actually, the options are limitless.

 _Undertale_:
 ![shopundertale](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/shop_undertale.png?raw=true)